barbazul/1kfa/mod_guide_gm.md

 Your responsibilities are:

- * pitch the idea of playing 1kFA to your friends
+ * pitch the idea of playing A Thousand Faces of Adventure to your friends
  * know, teach, and follow the rules
+ * describe scenes
  * confront the players with challenges and dangers
- * move the story to plot points
+ * move the story towards plot points
- * describe scenes
  * give Non-Player Characters (NPCs) names, voices, motivations, and behavior
  * take some notes